Wednesday, 29 April 2026

 177. Human Love LP by E.R.
 Thorpe

-HAD THE good sense to ask Emma to support Huw Costin with Torn Sail way back in 2013 after Paul suggested it.
-She didn't disappoint, her songs had a beguiling depth.
+I HAD the good sense to ask Emma to support Huw Costin with Torn Sail way back in 2013 after Paul suggested it.
+She didn't disappoint.

 Hard not to get emotional hearing Red Dust and Dinner For One in this new light as songs that cradled me during tough times now sound even richer and more memorable.
 Brilliant players do that.
-They help realize her fullest potential, creating a hell of a cohesive spin.
-It's truly important.
+They help Emma realise her fullest potential, creating a hell of a cohesive whole.
 We downplay the importance of life affirming music passed down through generations in our world of sound-snippets.
-But we need artists like Emma and long players like this more than ever.
+But records that hold together as a complete journey, that ask for your full attention and return it with interest, are rarer than they should be.
+This is one.

-Reminded of Abu Omar who smoked a pipe, listening to gramophone records in his ruined Aleppo bedroom, refusing to leave the city despite the destruction.
-I expect he was listening to something truly enriching like this.
-Something that places life itself in better focus.
+Abu Omar who smoked a pipe, listening to music in his ruined Aleppo bedroom, refusing to leave the city despite the destruction.

 https://erthorpe.bandcamp.com/album/human-love-2